Foundation Against Intolerance and Racism: Opposition to diversity, equity and inclusion policies

 A statement from the El Paso/Teller County chapter of FAIR opposed the equity policy adopted by the Colorado Springs School District 11 in May 2020.
-The policy, which was developed with input from more than 2.000 community members in 2019, said that the district would support the equitable allocation of funding, diverse hiring practices, and a "culturally responsive" curriculum and training for staff about historic achievement inequities between white and nonwhite students.
+The policy, which was developed with input from more than 2000 community members in 2019, said that the district would support the equitable allocation of funding, diverse hiring practices, and a "culturally responsive" curriculum and training for staff about historic achievement inequities between white and nonwhite students.

 In January 2022, Joseph Boyle of the El Paso-Teller chapter of FAIR criticized an audit by the American Institute of Research that was paid for by Colorado Springs School District 11.
-The audit found gaps in student achievement between schools with a majority of Black and Hispanic or students in poverty compared to majority white or wealthy schools, in addition to gaps disparities between students of color and white students attending the same schools.
-The report attributed the gaps to a concentration of high-needs students, failure to spend more money where it was most needed, inequitable access to the best teachers, implicit bias, and a lack of diversity among teachers.
-The audit found that while 49% of students were people of color, only 19% of the teachers were.
+The audit found racial disparities in student achievement, both when comparing schools and students in the same school, and found this to be due to a concentration of high-needs students, school spending patterns, differences in access to better teachers, implicit biases, and low diversity among teachers.
 Boyle stated the "equity audit appears not to be a product of open inquiry, but the result of a quest to justify a predetermined ideological conclusion."

-Members of FAIR criticized the equity push as another form of racism and "race essentialism".
-Alexis Knox-Miller, the newly appointed equity director, hosted "equity cafes" where parents and community members could discuss the reports.
-Boyle repeatedly asked questions and was told that he was not allowed.
-Knox-Miller stated that FAIR "followed me to every community cafe" and were "posining the room".
-Knox-Miller stated Boyle's complaint that equity work looked at the world through a racial lens felt personal to her, stating "I’m a Black woman, and I’m sorry, the world looks at me through a racialized lens.
-We’re not colorblind."
+Alexis Knox-Miller, the equity director, hosted "equity cafes" where parents and community members could discuss the reports which FAIR members attended to criticize the focus on equity as racism and "race essentialism".
+Knox-Miller stated that FAIR "followed me to every community cafe", were "poisoning the room", and that Boyle's complaint about equity work felt personal to her, stating "I'm a Black woman, and I'm sorry, the world looks at me through a racialized lens.
+We're not colorblind."

 In September, Jeff Campbell, leader of the Twin Cities chapter of FAIR, wrote a statement to the Minnesota Professional Educator Licensing and Standards Board (PELSB) criticizing their new standards, which included language requiring teachers to acknowledge the various backgrounds and gender identities of their students.
 Since 2020, teachers have had to participate in cultural competency training to renew their licenses, so the proposed changes would make new teacher licenses match the renewal process.
 Campbell stated that students are best served when they are all treated the same.
 FAIR argued that the new standards fall outside the agency's authority and that their implementation would complicate educator licensing requirements amid a teacher shortage.